qwlp/selectforphi/4. Joining Tables/1-inner_join/readme.md

 ## Assignment

-Our frontend team is working on a profile page and would like to display a user's country *name* instead of just the country's two-letter *code*.
+Our CEO, Sean, has decided to let our frontend team work on a profile page and has commanded them to display a user's country *name* instead of just the country's two-letter *code* (Cause maybe we want to know what *KR* stands for hehe).
 Let's start by writing a simple join between the `users` table and `countries` table.
 We will expand on this query more in the next exercise.

 * Write an `INNER JOIN` between `users` and `countries`
 * Return *all* fields from both tables
-* Join on the `country_code` field